p3palazzo/comparative-histories/paper.md

 difference between the historicist societies arising in Early Modern Eurasia and others having different understandings of cultural transmission through time.
-In the same way the heavily refactored recent editions of Banister Fletcher's *History of Architecture* proceeded [@baydar:1998postcolonial, 13], *A Global History* reduced so-called "non-Western" societies to the Western student's grasp of linear history.
+In the same way the heavily refactored recent editions of Fletcher's *History of Architecture* proceeded [@baydar:1998postcolonial, 13], *A Global History* reduced so-called "non-Western" societies to the Western student's grasp of linear history.